deepamgupta/attendance-taker/README.md

 Currently it contains hard-coded list of students of CSA IET-DAVV 4th year.
 So, it can take attedance of only these fellas as of now.

+To get an idea, I have made a short 3 min video.
+You can watch the `Demo.mp4` clip.

 The idea is that while taking any online class on any platform esp.
 Google meet, there are extensions which help to generate a list of names of students present in class.
 But at the end teacher needs to make the entries in a spreadsheet.
 This process becomes redundant and cumbersome.

 This app will take the names of student present in class and provide attendance on form of 'P's roll no. wise: